poppindouble/lock-free/lock_free.md

 1. Store y
 2. Store x

-That's just a simple example of compiler reordering.
+That's just a simple example of compiler reordering, As long as the execution result of a single-threaded program is hold, then the reordering is allowed.
+So as you can see, each thread is really ***isolated*** with each other, as long as the logic in that thread holds, any code reordering might happen in that thread, and other thread won't notice this.

 So, if you are writing single thread program, don't worry about it, you are good.
 If you are like me, enjoy the research of multi-threading "strange" behavior, then even though the behavior of a single-threaded program is hold(like above), the ***combination*** of multi single-threaded program might give you some unexpected result like above.
-That's the meaning of the above statement.

 ### MESI with Source Control